jekyll/jekyll/site/_posts/2013-07-25-jekyll-1-1-2-released.markdown

 categories: [release]
 ---

-Version 1.1.2 fixes a minor, but none-the-less important security vulnerablity affecting several third-party Jekyll plugins.
+Version 1.1.2 fixes a minor, but nonetheless important security vulnerability affecting several third-party Jekyll plugins.
 If your Jekyll site does not use plugins, you are may, but are not required to upgrade at this time.

-Community and custom plugins extending the `Liquid::Drop` class may inadvertantly disclose some system information such as directory structure or software configuration to users with access to the Liquid templating system.
+Community and custom plugins extending the `Liquid::Drop` class may inadvertently disclose some system information such as directory structure or software configuration to users with access to the Liquid templating system.

 We recommend you upgrade to Jekyll v1.1.2 immediately if you use `Liquid::Drop` plugins on your Jekyll site.